griffio/griffio.github.io/knowledgebase.md

 https://api.foxycart.com/docs

+One advantage of HTTP Caching is that is will work with any existing serverside data access layer (sql, orm).

 #### Security, Secure Coding

 Security -Evaluating Parser vs Embedded Scripting Lang - Parser doesn’t execute code; MVEL, Groovy etc can be used for code exploits.